tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/数据管理/托管静态网站_intl_en.md

 ### Index document

 An index file, the homepage of the static website, is a page returned when the root directory or any subdirectory of a website is requested, and is usually named `index.html`.
-When you access a static website via a bucket access domain name, such as `https://examplebucketbucket-1250000000.cos-website.ap-guangzhou.myqcloud.com`, and no specific page is requested, the Web server will return the homepage.
+When you access a static website via a bucket access domain name, such as `https://examplebucketbucket-1250000000.cos-website.ap-guangzhou.myqcloud.com`, and no specific page is requested, the web server will return the homepage.

 When your user accesses any directory (including the root directory) in a bucket using a URL ending with `/`, the index document in that directory will be matched preferentially. `/` is not mandatory in the root URL, so the index document is returned in response to either of the following URLs.